atwoodg/victoria-weather-api/README.md

 - Ensures dates and times are in proper format for output.
 - Loads cleaned result into a CSV file.
 - Dashboard connected to CSV output is built in Power BI.
+- Also loads the result into a SQLite database for storage.

 ## Tech stack
 - Python 3.9.23
   - 'requests' for API calls
   - 'pandas' for data transformation
+- SQLite
 - Power BI

 ## Installation